Type Checking With Sorbet

 Using brew typecheck

-When run without any arguments, brew typecheck, will run considering the strictness levels set in each of the individual Ruby files in the core Homebrew codebase.
-However, when it is run on a specific file or directory, more errors may show up since Sorbet cannot resolve constants defined outside the scope of the specified file.
+When run without any arguments, brew typecheck will run considering the strictness levels set in each of the individual Ruby files in the core Homebrew codebase.
+However, when run on a specific file or directory, more errors may show up since Sorbet cannot resolve constants defined outside the scope of the specified file.
 These problems can be solved with RBI files.
-Currently brew typecheck provides --quiet, --file, --dir and --ignore options but you can explore more options with srb tc --help and pass them with srb tc.
+Currently brew typecheck provides --quiet, --file, --dir and --ignore options, but you can explore more options with srb tc --help and pass them with srb tc.

 Resolving Type Errors

 Sorbet reports type errors along with an error reference code, which can be used to look up more information on how to debug the error, or what causes the error in the Sorbet Documentation.
-Here is how to debug some common type errors:
+Here’s how to debug some common type errors:

 Fork me on GitHub